Spoilers For ‘The Young And The Restless’: Abby Goes Undercover

 It’s no secret that Phyllis (Michelle Stafford) is blackmailing Chance (Donny Boaz), Abby (Melissa Ordway), Adam (Mark Grossman), and Chelsea (Melissa Claire Egan) with a recording of Adam and Chance admitting to a crime.
 So far, Phyllis has successfully managed to force both Abby and Chelsea into giving up their shares of The Grand Phoenix Hotel, which makes her the sole owner.
 The hotel was her baby, and Phyllis feels she has the right to own it.

 “They realize they need to beat Phyllis at her own game,” Griffith revealed.

-“Chance and Abby see themselves ‘bending the law’ rather than ‘breaking it’ so they can outsmart Phyllis.
+“Chance and Abby see themselves ‘bending the law’ rather than ‘breaking it’ so they can outsmart Phyllis.”

 Together, Chance and Abby develop a devious plan.
 They decide that Phyllis likely has her copy of the conversation in her safe deposit box.
 Because Abby is a woman, they somehow think that Abby would be able to impersonate Phyllis easily.
 Sure, she’s decades younger with blond hair, and Abby is also a highly recognizable Newman — surely she remembers her big magazine cover last year — but that doesn’t stop the new dynamic duo from undertaking the plan.
 Abby is thrilled with the idea of what she is about to do.